-Select Computer X
+Select Computer x

 Select the computer you want this Snap-in to manage.

 This snap-in will always manage:

-Local computer: (the computer this console is running on)
+Cocal computer: (the computer this console is running on)

 C Another computer: Browse

-Allow the selected computer to be changed when launching from the only applies if you save the console. e command line.
-This
+Allow the selected computer to be changed when launching from the command line.
+This only applies if you save the console.

-< Back F inish Cancel
+< Back Finish Cancel